chusamasadiq/chusamasadiq/README.md

 # Hi!
 I'm Usama Sadiq

-### Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Graphics Designing.
+#### Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Graphics Designing.
 I work on projects passionately, but I’ll be happy to discuss new opportunities.
 Let’s get in touch!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Flutter (Mobile Application) Developement
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - 💼 Any freelance work? do reach! [email](mailto:usamasadiq163@gmail.com)